How Psychonauts 2 Approaches Trauma, Therapy And Empathy

 Psychonauts 2 is out now for PC, PS4, Xbox and Xbox Series S/X. You can read our full review here.

 Paul Verhoeven is an author, broadcaster and TV presenter.
-His books Electric Blue and Loose Units are out now through Penguin, and his podcasts, DISH! and Loose Units, are available everywhere you get your podcasts.
-You can follow him on Twitter, Instagram, and in person, if you can find him (he’s very good at hiding).
+His books Electric Blue and Loose Units are out now through Penguin, and his podcasts, DISH! and Loose Units, Twitter, Instagram, and in person, if you can find him (he’s very good at hiding).

 Log in to comment on this story!Log in